 Rentif-I: Local Equipments Renting Platform (Group Project, Entrepreneurship Orientation)

-We designed a complete business model around lending equipments to locals—partly owned by us, others by users themselves.
+We designed a business model around sharing different equipments with locals and other residents — partly owned by us, others by users.

 Solar Energy in India (Group Project, Industry Awareness)